tubylem/movielens/README.md

 # Data Engineer Aptitude Test

 ## Motivation
-The solution was made for the purposes of recruitment.
+The solution was made for the purpose of recruitment.

-## Description of the problem
+## Description of the task
 The task is to simulate situation when you run some data transformations based on data stored in different environment than your transformation script runs.

 ### To achieve this please follow below steps: